Updated November 2017

 Waist belt can be difficult to use with cold or gloved fingers

-Read full review: Arc'teryx Sentinel Pants
+Read review: Arc'teryx Sentinel Pants

 Best Bang for the Buck

 Great style and warm

 Comfortable and ventilated

 You don't have to be a certified ski bum to want to save some cash when ski season rolls around.
 You can spend the majority of your paycheck on a pair of pants, sure, but do you need it?
 Resort skiers and riders who run cold and shop on a budget, the Freedom LRBC Insulated

 is your match.
 They performed solidly across all metrics and are half the cost of many of the pants in this review.
 Combine those factors with the $160 price tag, and you get the most competitively priced model in our review.
 It offers plenty of room to move, and space for extra layers if you need them.
 While it is affordable, warm and stylish, it is hard to size.